Skip to main content

 Link: http://www.speakeasy.net/speedtest/, Anchor: Speakeasy Speed <b>Test</b>, Snippet: Speakeasy Speed <b>Test</b> - Broadband Speed <b>Test</b>.
 Go to MegaPath Speed <b>Test</b> ... <br>02:38:36 PM Your IP: The Speakeasy Speed <b>Test</b> requires Flash v7 or higher.Link: http://www.speakeasy.net/speedtest/, Anchor: Speakeasy Speed <b>Test</b>, Snippet: Speakeasy Speed <b>Test</b> - Broadband Speed <b>Test</b>.
 Go to MegaPath Speed <b>Test</b> ... <br>02:38:36 PM Your IP: The Speakeasy Speed <b>Test</b> requires Flash v7 or higher.

-In the format, you can also use the original query (or other available variables), which allows you to set the correspondence of the query to each element of the array:
+In the format, you can also use the original query (or other available variables), which allows defining a correspondence between the query and each array element:

 $serp.format('$query: $link\n')